Advice for Black Farmers & Activists

 Studies have shown that spending time in nature can help reduce stress and fight fatigue.
 For children, spending time in nature increases confidence, responsibility, and can help students focus on their schoolwork.

 Protecting green spaces isn’t just important for humans, however.
-Green spaces provide precious habitat for wildlife, preserve water quality, and can help combat climate change.
+Green spaces provide precious habitat for wildlife, preserve water quality, and can enhance resilience to extreme weather and dangerous storms.

 Shelton Johnson: National Park Service Ranger